pippinbarr/SNAKISMS/process/SNAKES.md

 Poisoned apples?
 Struck by lightning?
 Falling blocks that kill you?
 A wall?
 The apple is outside the walls?
 You are stuck in a tiny space and the apple moves around outside the walls

 ***you are in a smaller space and the apple is outside the walls***

+### Post-apocalyptic
+Some kind of joke about the popularity of this theme in videogames?
+Everything is grey…

+No apple in such a wasteland?
+If a wasteland then maybe it’s a bit terrain rather than an enclosed space?

+Be kind of fun if the landscape was infinite?
+Or at least really big?
+If there’s no apple, then you don’t need to worry about the snake getting too big and you could wrap at some point without them noticing…

+***“Infinite” (wrapping) grey landscape and grey snake, no apples***

 ### Positivist
 "doctrine that that which is not observable is not knowable"